cetteup/BF2AutoSpectator/README.md

 **Please note: You cannot (really) use the computer while the spectator is running.
 It relies on having control over mouse and keyboard and needs the game window to be focused and in the foreground.** You do, however, have small time windows between the spectator's actions in which you can start/stop the stream, stop the spectator etc.

 ## Known limitations
-- bf2-auto-spectator currently only supports running the game in 720p windowed mode
 - Windows display scaling must be set to 100%
 - auto-spawning will currently fail if the default spawn has been captured by the other team
 - game locale/language must be set to English